 The proliferation of online channels makes it impossible to track all online mentions regarding your brand online.

-The solution is a media monitoring tool.
+A simple solution is a media monitoring tool.

-Media monitoring tool, for example, Brand24, gathers publicly available online mentions containing your predefined keyword.
+A media monitoring tool, for example, Brand24, gathers publicly available online mentions containing your predefined keyword.

 Let’s see how it works in practice!